-Timetable for Middle and High Schools 12 September 2022 Application process open.
+Timetable for Middle and High Schools 11 September 2023 Application process open.
 We recommend that you apply online.
 September - October Schools hold their open evenings.
-Please contact schools directly for details 31 October 2022 Application deadline.
+Please contact schools directly for details 31 October 2023 Application deadline.
 You must apply by this date either online or by returning your paper application to the Access Team.
 Online system closed after this date.
-1 March 2023 'Offer Day' If you applied online and asked to be informed by email you will be notified which school your child has been offered by email on this day.
+1 March 2024 'Offer Day' If you applied online and asked to be informed by email you will be notified which school your child has been offered by email on this day.
 If you completed a paper application or asked to be informed by post this is the day your letter will be sent out informing you which school your child has been offered (sent out by 2nd class post).
 We are unable to tell you the school allocated over the phone.
 Do not phone school admissions.
-13 March 2023 Deadline for parents to accept the school place offered.
-13 March 2023 Deadline for parents to request in writing that they want to place their child's name on the waiting list for any schools which they have applied for and been refused.
-22 March 2023 onwards Places that become available from the waiting list are allocated.
-Waiting lists held until 31 December 2023.
-June - July 2023 Appeals to be heard.
+13 March 2024 Deadline for parents to accept the school place offered.
+15 March 2024 Deadline for parents to request in writing that they want to place their child's name on the waiting list.
+22 March 2024 onwards Places that become available from the waiting list are allocated.
+Waiting lists held until 31 December 2024.
+May - July 2024 Appeals to be heard.

-T D. Timetable for First and Primary 12 September 2022 Application process opens.
+Timetable for First and Primary 11 September 2023 Application process opens.
 We recommend that you apply online.
-13 January 2023 Application deadline.
+13 January 2024 Application deadline.
 You must apply by this date either online or by returning your paper application to the Access Team.
 Online system closed after this date.
-17 April 2023 'Offer Day' If you applied online and asked to be informed by email you will be notified which school your child has been offered by email on this day.
+16 April 2024 'Offer Day' If you applied online and asked to be informed by email you will be notified which school your child has been offered by email on this day.
 If you completed a paper application or asked to be informed by post this is the day your letter will be sent out informing you which school your child has been offered (sent out by 2nd class post).
 We are unable to tell you the school allocated over the phone.
 Do not phone school admissions.
-2 May 2023 Deadline for parents to accept the school place.
-2 May 2023 Deadline for parents to request to place their child's name on a waiting list.
-8 May 2023 Any places that have become available from the waiting list are allocated.
-May - July 2023 Appeals to be heard.
+2 May 2024 Deadline for parents to accept the school place.
+2 May 2024 Deadline for parents to request in writing that they want to place their child's name on the waiting list.
+8 May 2024 Places that become available from the waiting list are allocated.
+Waiting lists held until 31 December 2024.
+May - July 2024 Appeals to be heard.